Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

 **3) Database - Initializing / connecting the application to serverless and vectorized databases:**

-  * **3.1) Postgres Full Text Search:**
+  * **3.1) PostgreSQL Full Text Search:**
     * Perfect way to implementing quering logic, we filter the products for the search query
     * We query for Ferrari: In PostgreSQL we do a complete full-text search based on the title name and the description **=> Getting the most relevant results by literally matching the search query!**
     * If the title AND description contain the term Ferrari, we must display the most relevant product at the top
     * If the search term corresponds 1:1 to a vehicle in the table (e.g. from the title), e.g. "Ferrari F40", then logically only the exact result is displayed

-  * **3.2) Upstash Semantic Quering:**
+  * **3.2) Semantic Quering:**
-    * If the user makes a spelling mistake, e.g. "Ferari F40", the PostgreSQL full-text search would not display a relevant result **=> Upstash takes in text and converts this text into a vector with the help of OpenAI to compare the similarity of the semantical meaning**
+    * If the user makes a spelling mistake, e.g. "Ferari F40", the PostgreSQL full-text search would not display a relevant result **=> A vector database takes in text and converts this text into a vector with the help of OpenAI to compare the similarity of the semantical meaning**
     * Vectors, for example, are Javascript arrays, a static data structure: a numerical value is stored in each index, e.g. [0.3,0.8,0.95]
-    * In Upstash we define a dimension, e.g. 1536 => So we have 1536 numbers in this array, as long as this is also stored in the array.
+    * We define a dimension, e.g. 1536 => So we have 1536 numbers in this array, as long as this is also stored in the array.
     * We can solve this numerical representation of the meaning of the text with OpenAI
     * Thus “Ferari F40” and “Ferrari F40” are semantically similar in meaning despite spelling mistakes